albertusk95/albertusk95.github.io/_posts/ComputerOrg/BufferLab/2016-07-04-Shooting-Star.md

 The above illustration explains that the base register such as eax, ebx, ecx, and edx has 2 parts, namely the first part is 16 bit towards MSB (Most Significant Bit) which is marked by white block, and the second part is 16 bit towards LSB (Least Significant Bit) which is marked by grey block.
 For register eax, the second part is reffered to ax, where ax itself is divided into 2 small parts, namely ah and al which each of them holds 8 bit.
 From the illustration we can see that al is part of register %eax which contains the right most 8 bit (towards LSB).

-In our case that concerns in dl, it means we're looking for register edx and dl itself refers to the right most content of register %edx (8 bit).
+In our case that concerns in dl, it means we're looking for register edx and dl itself refers to the right most contents of register %edx (8 bit).

-So, as we've already known the content of register %edx (0xf7fba000), we can conclude that the right most 8 bit is the right most two digits of hexadecimal representation, namely 00.
+So, as we've already known the contents of register %edx (0xf7fba000), we can conclude that the right most 8 bit is the right most two digits of hexadecimal representation, namely 00.
 That two digits must be changed into 59.
 So, the final value of register %edx should be 0xf7fba059.

 Ok, let's start the exploit!